flaviomalavazi/lakeflow-community-connectors/sources/ga4_reporting/README.md

 ### Step 2: Configure Your Pipeline

 1. Update the `pipeline_spec` in the main pipeline file (e.g., `ingest.py`).
-2. Ensure your Unity Catalog connection contains the correct OAuth credentials and GA4 Property ID.
+2. Ensure your Unity Catalog connection contains:
+   - The complete service account JSON key as a string in `service_account_json`
+   - The GA4 Property ID in `property_id`
 3. (Optional) Customize the `start_date` and `end_date` in your connection options to control the reporting period:
    - Use relative dates like "30daysAgo", "7daysAgo", "yesterday", "today"
    - Use absolute dates in YYYY-MM-DD format like "2024-01-01"